 The tax applied to your pension death benefit depends on who receives your benefit, and whether it's paid as a lump sum or as a pension.

-See Nominating beneficiaries on page 39 for more information.
+See Nominating beneficiaries on page 42 for more details.

 Lump-sum payment

 No tax is payable on lump-sum death benefits paid to a person classed as a dependant for tax purposes, such as: